 If you fancy a more detailed view of the objects and events described on this page our observatory will be open to the public at the appropriate times and weathers (consult the local listings).

 Of the planets, Mercury is visible at the beginning of Feb. if you have a good low western horizon.
 Venus is a magnificent sight high up in the south western sky and setting 4 hours after sunset.
 Mars is a morning object but is close to the Sun in the pre-dawn sky, small and low down in Ophiuchus – difficult to observe at present.
 Jupiter is also heading towards the Sun visible low in the pre-dawn sky.
 Saturn is very low in the south in the stars of Sagittarius and difficult to see.
 This is not a good year for our favourite planets – just Neptune and Uranus if you can find them.

 The Moon is one of the most impressive sights through a telescope.
 Even in a pair of binoculars much detail can be seen.
-The best times to view the Moon is about 3 days before and after first quarter, when the Moon is in the evening sky.
-Also there's the added bonus that the terminator (line between light and dark) is visible and we get some spectacular views of the lunar surface seen in high relief.
-But at this time of year the moon is well positioned as the ecliptic is high in the night sky.
+The best times to view the moon is about three days before and after first quarter when the Moon is in the evening sky.
+At this time the shadow line or 'terminator' throws up high contrast along its length, revealing craters, mountains, vast lava flows and cracks and valleys.
+At full Moon, the light is coming from directly above and without the shadows the Moon looks quite flat.

 Most of the phenomena above are reasonably periodic.
 But there are also sporadic events which we can see through the Cooke telescope like eclipses or even novae and supernovae (Please).
 So keep your eyes on the skies or let us do it for you and you might get to look at some rare, beautiful and profound phenomena.